ramandeenadhayalan/Daily_financial_markets-briefing/README.md

 A simple Python + GitHub Actions starter project for generating a daily financial markets and geopolitical briefing news.

 ## What this does
-- Pulls recent financial market news from Finnhub.
+- Pulls top 3 to 4 recent financial market news from Finnhub.
 - Applies a basic rules-based risk-on / risk-off / neutral classification.
 - Writes a markdown briefing file.
-- Runs manually or on a daily GitHub Actions schedule.
+- Runs on a daily GitHub Actions schedule job.

 ## Files
-- `src/briefing.py` - main script
+- `src/briefing.py` - Main script contains the code
 - `.github/workflows/daily-briefing.yml` - GitHub Actions workflow
-- `requirements.txt` - Python dependencies
+- `requirements.txt` - Python dependencies file

-## Setup
+## Setup Process
 1. Create a new GitHub repository.
 2. Copy Python, Workflow and Requirements.txt "Files" into the repo.
 3. Create a Finnhub API key (3rd party API provider who connnects to financial websites).